sanskrit-texts/rigveda/readme.md

 }
 ```

-Data are published under the Creative Commons Attribution 4.0 International Public License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)), and the LREC publication must be cited when data are used in other contexts.
+Data are published under the Creative Commons Attribution 4.0 International Public License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).